hsachinraj/Azurelabs/Azure Lab_2.md

 ###Overview

-The infrastructure for your application is typically made up of many components – maybe a virtual machine, storage account, and virtual network, or a web app, database, database server, and 3rd party services.
-You do not see these components as separate entities, instead you see them as related and interdependent parts of a single entity.
-You want to deploy, manage, and monitor them as a group.
 Azure Resource Manager enables you to work with the resources in your solution as a group.
 You can deploy, update, or delete all the resources for your solution in a single, coordinated operation.
 You use a template for deployment and that template can work for different environments such as